 - decide for the proper administration of its financial affairs and to ensure that one of its officers has the responsibility for the administration of those affairs (section 95 of the Local Government (Scotland) Act 1973).
-In this authority, that officer in the year to 31 March 2021 was the Head of Finance and Procurement, - ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014 and The Coronavirus (Scotland) Act 2020), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003) - manage its affairs, to secure economic, efficient, and effective use of resources and safeguard its assets, - to approve the Annual Accounts for signature.
+In this authority, that officer in the year to 31 March 2023 was the Head of Finance and Procurement, - ensure the Annual Accounts are prepared in accordance with legislation (The Local Authority Accounts (Scotland) Regulations 2014 and The Coronavirus (Scotland) Act 2020), and so far as is compatible with that legislation, in accordance with proper accounting practices (section 12 of the Local Government in Scotland Act 2003) - manage its affairs, to secure economic, efficient, and effective use of resources and safeguard its assets, - to approve the Annual Accounts for signature.

-I confirm that these Annual Accounts were approved for signature by Dumfries and Galloway Council (as Administering Authority for Dumfries and Galloway Council Pension Fund) at its meeting on 22 September 2021.
+I confirm that these unaudited Annual Accounts were approved for signature by Dumfries and Galloway Council Pension Sub Committee at its meeting on 22 June 2023.

-Councillor Archie Dryburgh Chair of Pensions Sub Committee 22 September 2021
+Councillor Malcolm Johnstone Chair of Pensions Sub Committee 22 June 2023